-There are also many occasions when the CEO designates the Mayor and/or specific Councillors or Council staff to attend an event or meeting to perform an official duty which has been pre-arranged and agreed following the request of an external party.
-In these instances, the CEO or the designated party will request that an invoice be sent to and paid for by Council.
+There are also many occasions when the CEO delegates the Mayor and/or specific Councillors or Council staff to attend an event or meeting to perform an official duty which has been pre-arranged and agreed following the request of an external party.
+In these instances, the CEO or their delegate will request that an invoice be sent to and paid by Council.